tokenized/docs/protocol-instruments.md

             <a href="#type-age-restriction">AgeRestriction</a>
         </td>
         <td>
-            Age restriction is used to specify required ages for asset ownership.
+            Age restriction is used to specify required ages for instrument ownership.

         </td>
     </tr>